xyproto/orbiton/README.md

     git config --global --unset core.editor

-## Innovative features that I have not seen in any other editor
+## Unique features that I have not seen in any other editor

 * Smart cursor movement, trying to maintain the X position when moving up and down.
 * Press `ctrl-v` once to paste one line, press `ctrl-v` again to paste the rest.
+* Press `ctrl-c` once to copy one line, press `ctrl-v` again to copy until the next blank line.
 * Open or close a portal with `ctrl-r`.
-If a portal is open, paste across files with `ctrl-v`.
+If a portal is open, paste across files (or within the same file) with `ctrl-v`.
+* Build code with `ctrl-space` and format code with `ctrl-w`, for a wide range of programming languages (suitable for smaller projects and quick edits).
 * Cycle git rebase keywords with `ctrl-r`, when in an interactive git rebase session.
-* Build code with `ctrl-space` and format code with `ctrl-w`, for a wide range of programming languages (for simple projects).

 ## Features and limitations